Auburn's Fernandez Advances to Match Play Portion of Women's Am

 Former Tiger shot 2-under 70 in Monday qualifier

-Now in her second year back at Auburn, Shirley helped coach the Tigers to an SEC Championship last season - the third SEC title she has been a part of on The Plains.
+Shirley helped the Tigers to a Southeastern Conference title in 2012 - the third SEC title she has been a part of at Auburn, including two as a player.

 While at Georgia she helped coach the Bulldogs to two NCAA Regional appearances and a fourth-place finish at the SEC championship in 2010.
 She also coached Marta Silva Zamora, who was named the NGCA and GolfWeek National Player of the Year in 2011.
 Silva Zamora also went on to win the Honda Award, the top award for women's golf.